dehanjl/ga-perf/README.md

 # The Agents
 ## Type 1 Agents
 These are the simple agents, where each agent contains an array of the order in which the points in the world are visited.
-For now, an agent is allowed to visit a point in the world multiple times.
+The initial generation of the agents is initialised with a shuffled array of all the points in the world.
+Thus an agent will always visit all the points in the world.
+An agent is mutated by swapping two genes.

 The motivation for this type of agent is that it is the obvious solution to the problem.